Predicting the Next President of the United States Using Twitter Analysis

 Now before we get ahead of ourselves, all of the above is a mixture of data analysis across Twitter and our own analytical commentary.
 We’re believe that the demographic most likely to vote for Obama is more likely to be using Twitter.
 We also know that Obama has more celebrity backed public endorsements, which by its nature leads to more influence on sites like Twitter.

 With all that said though we also think that the direct change after Hurricane Sandy and the momentum leading into the polls from it will give the election result to Obama.

 Barack Obama to win

 We think that Obama will win with over 300 electoral votes but no higher than 310

 If we get this we’re taking a week off work prediction:

 Obama to win with 307 electoral votes.

-Founder of We Play - The Fan Engagement Agency which helps brands, products and agencies build engaged, retained and loyal fan bases.
+Founder of We Play which helps brands commercialise their relationship with fans.
 Luca is a specialist in fan engagement, analytics and user behaviour.
 Former Head of Social Media for Target Media and Digital Analyst/Digital Manager for Chelsea Football Club.

 Other Posts by Luca Massaro